How to Appeal a Health Insurance Claim Denial in 5 Steps

 4. Follow Up on Your Appeal

 Track every interaction with your insurance company during the appeal process.
 Keep a log of all phone calls, emails and letters, noting the date, representative's name and key points discussed.
-Using a spreadsheet or a dedicated notebook can help you stay organized and provide a clear record if you need to escalate your appeal.
+Using a spreadsheet or dedicated notebook helps you stay organized and provides a clear record if you need to escalate your appeal.

 5. File an External Review

-An external review is an independent evaluation of your denied claim conducted by a third party rather than your insurer.
-Unlike an internal appeal — where your insurance company reviews its own decision — an external review offers an unbiased assessment, potentially overturning the insurer's denial based on your policy details and medical evidence.
+An external review is an independent evaluation of your denied claim by a third party rather than your insurer.
+Unlike an internal appeal (where your insurance company reviews its own decision) an external review offers an unbiased assessment that can overturn the insurer's denial based on your policy details and medical evidence.

 If you’re eligible, prepare a concise review request: introduce your case, state your claim details, explain why the internal appeal decision was incorrect and attach supporting documents like medical records or statements from your health care provider.

-Filing an external review involves several key steps to effectively strengthen your case:
+Filing an external review involves several steps to strengthen your case:

 1. Contact the independent third-party reviewer assigned to your case.
 Your insurer will provide instructions on how to initiate the process.